-Club strategies for national brands has been added to your bookmarks.
+Club strategies for national brands has been saved

 Club strategies for national brands

 While grocery, mass merchandisers, and supercenters accounted for the majority of consumer product goods (CPG) sales in 2011 (72.6 percent), this share reflects an erosion of 2 percentage points in three years.
 The warehouse club channel is a growing and profitable segment for those CPG companies that have tailored their business for club retailers.
 Consumer attitudes have changed, driving CPG and retail executives to take notice.

 As a result of warehouse members making more trips, spending more at club stores, and finding these stores more appealing than just three years ago, some CPG companies have taken the pains to understand the characteristics unique to the warehouse club channel in five distinct areas: